Posted 26th May 2018

 Welcome to timatkin.com.
-I hope you like the site and find lots to read and enjoy, especially the in-depth reports we've published in the last two months on Barbaresco, the Rhône, Washington State, Argentina and the excellent 2012 Burgundy vintage.
-There are also regular columns by Ron Washam (aka The HoseMaster), Matt Walls and Robert Joseph.
+I hope you like the site and find lots to read and enjoy, especially the in-depth reports we've published on Rioja, the Rhône, South Africa, Bordeaux, Burgundy, Argentina, Chile, Brunello, Washington State, Napa and Oregon.
+There are also regular columns by Ron Washam (aka The HoseMaster of Wine), Matt Walls, Christy Canterbury MW and Celia Bryan-Brown.
 Tim Atkin MW

 Wine of the Week

-I’m an award-winning wine writer and Master of Wine with 28 years’ experience.
-I write for a number of publications, including The World of Fine Wine, Intelligent Life, Gourmet Traveller Wine, Imbibe, Decanter, Wine-Searcher, Fine Drink (China) and Woman and Home, appear regularly on BBC1’s Saturday Kitchen and am one of the Three Wine Men.
-I am a co-chairman of the International Wine Challenge, the world’s most rigorously judged blind tasting competition, and have won over 25 awards for my journalism and photography.
+I’m an award-winning wine writer and Master of Wine with 33 years’ experience.
+I write for a number of publications, including Harpers, Decanter, The World of Fine Wine, Gourmet Traveller Wine, The Drinks Business and Imbibe and am one of the Three Wine Men.
+I am a co-chairman of the International Wine Challenge, the world’s most rigorously judged blind tasting competition, and have won over 30 awards for my journalism and photography.
 So far, I don’t have a red nose to show for it.

 Awards and recognition

-This site is the winner of the Louis Roederer Wine Website of the Year 2013 and 2011 and the Born Digital Award for Best Editorial Content.
+This site is the winner of the 2014 Fortnum & Mason Online Drink Writer of the Year, the 2014 Louis Roederer Online Communicator of the Year Award, the 2013 and 2011 Louis Roederer Wine Website of the Year and the 2011 Born Digital Awards for Best Editorial Content.

 Read about Tim’s own awards.